PixelatedLagg/Impart/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **What to include when filing a report**
-1. Expected code behavior
+Expected code behavior:

-2. What happened
+What happened:

-3. Code to reproduce
+Code to reproduce:

-4. File and if possible, the exact line
+File and if possible, the exact line:

-5. Any additional context or screenshots to better explain
+Any additional context or screenshots to better explain: